Home / Career Advice / Job Hunting / I Just Got Laid Off. Now What?

 Capture the attention of hiring managers and recruiters by following these steps on how to optimize your LinkedIn profile!

-Tap your network
+Tap your personal and professional network

 Need help making professional connections?
 Follow this guide on how to network.